Living with retinitis pigmentosa

 I visited an ophthalmologist maybe a week later.
 He checked my retinas, sat in front of me, placed his hands on my knees and solemnly said “I’m so sorry”.
 He urged me to schedule an appointment with a retinal specialist in Manhattan immediately.
 “I don’t normally see this condition”, he said, “so I don’t feel comfortable diagnosing it”.
 So I called and scheduled an appointment for August.

 August rolled around and I was officially diagnosed with retinitis pigmentosa in what seemed like remarkably little time.
 “You have retinitis pigmentosa with concomitant macular edema”, the specialist said, “so I want you to be checked out by the specialists at Columbia University”.
 He was referring to the retinopathy center at Columbia, which is a serious research and treatment institute – which worried me.
-So I called and scheduled another appointment.
+I called and scheduled another appointment.

 “It’s unsafe for you to operate motor vehicles”, my doctor told me.
 “I know you have an off-roading vehicle.
 You should probably sell it.
 I’m sorry.
 I won’t tell the DMV, but your insurance will know.
 If you get into an accident and I’m called into court, I won’t be able to defend you.
 I’m genuinely sorry”, he said.

-Retinitis pigmentosa is strange.
+Retinitis pigmentosa is a strange disease.

 In the first place, you don’t lose your peripheral vision such that there’s a neat little circle left in the middle.
 You lose it in patches.
 In my right eye, for instance, I still have peripheral vision on the right-hand side.
 But in the lower quadrant – nothing’s there.
+Describing this to friends and peers in a way they can understand is obviously difficult.

 I received the results of my genetic test in January.
 Besides some fascinating tidbits about my family heritage, the pathogenic variant causing all of my trouble is evidently called RHO (c.68C>A (p.Pro23His)), which is known to cause autosomal recessive sideroblastic anemia and, of course, retinitis pigmentosa (with erythrocytic microcytosis).

-The good news: RHO is the most common pathology (globally!) among people diagnosed with retinitis pigmentosa (particularly for people with Northern European heritage).
-This means there’s a greater likelihood of future efficacious treatments.
+| good | RHO is the most common pathology (globally!) among people diagnosed with retinitis pigmentosa (particularly for people with Northern European heritage).
+This means there’s a greater likelihood of future efficacious treatments. |

-The bad news: “RHO (c.68C>A (p.Pro23His))”, “autosomal recessive sideroblastic anemia”, “erythrocytic microcytosis” – this is waaaaay too many words for my Jeff-Koons-sculpture-like-smooth brain to remember.
-(Honestly, doc, haven’t I suffered enough?)
+| bad | “RHO (c.68C>A (p.Pro23His))”, “autosomal recessive sideroblastic anemia”, “erythrocytic microcytosis” – this is waaaaay too many words for my Jeff-Koons-sculpture-like-smooth brain to remember.
+(Honestly, doc, haven’t I suffered enough?) |

 Having retinitis pigmentosa means I have a low-vision disability.
 Because the condition’s rare and there’s no cure, having retinitis pigmentosa (or macular degeneration more generally, which encompasses several other diseases too) places me in a global community of researchers and patients.
 There’s an online platform I was asked to join so I could learn about and evaluate clinical trials.
 It shows a dashboard of everybody (that we know of anyway) who is diagnosed with RP.
 Which is kind-of cool, albeit macabre.